purcelba/streeteasy_model/README.md

 # streeteasy_model

 This Python code is used to analyze factors that impact the cost of rent in New York City and to model rental prices based on a range of factor including location, size, amenities, and proximity to public transportation.
 A summary of the methods, analysis, and results is available on my [project blog](http://www.bradenpurcell.net/rentapp/).
+The final model forms the backend of the [RentApp web application](https://purcelba.pythonanywhere.com/) for easy comparison of expected and actual rental values.

 ## Data